 If you have trees around your property, while they are an amazing addition to the land, they can cause hazards.
 Therefore, pay attention to where branches and trees are located, and if there is any way that the roots can enter the foundation of the house.
 Also, observe if any of the branches are hollow, cracking, or impeding something else.

-If you notice any of the aforementioned signs of tree danger, make sure to contact a tree service professional as soon as possible.
-The integrity of your life, and property could be at stake.
+If you notice any of the aforementioned signs of tree danger, make sure to contact a tree service professional for emergency tree removal as soon as possible.
+The integrity of your life and property could be at stake.